COVID-19 Recruitment and Training Update

 Should a psychology resident become positive with COVID-19, the program administration and training supervisors would work closely with the psychology resident to provide the appropriate accommodations to ensure a successful completion of the internship requirements.
 For example, if a resident tests positive, requiring a home quarantine for 10 days, the training program will attempt to shift the resident’s training-related duties to work that can be accomplished at home.
 If the resident becomes ill during this time and is unable to work from home, the resident could take sick leave as needed and if sick leave is accrued.
 If UW staff contract COVID-19 through an exposure at work, sick leave is provided by the institution.
 Our program has a history of successfully accommodating our psychology residents when there is a need for a resident’s personal health care.

-The UW and other training sites continue to provide regular updates and timely Virtual Townhalls which provide the latest updates on COVID-19 within our medical and community environments.
-Likewise, the Psychology Internship Program encourages faculty and residents to discuss COVID-19 related issues during their 4 hours of scheduled supervision, weekly quick check-ins with the Training Director, and/or by scheduling personal meetings.
-Residents are encouraged to call the Director or Associate Director at any time for consultation on this or other matters of concerns during the internship year.
+The Psychology Internship Program encourages faculty and residents to discuss COVID-19 or other related issues during their 4 hours of scheduled supervision, weekly quick check-ins with the Training Director, and/or by scheduling personal meetings.
+Residents are encouraged to call the Director or Assistant Director at any time for consultation on this or other matters of concerns during the internship year.
 Again, our goal is to provide the best and safest clinical psychology training we can offer our residents.
-We also provide several resources to our residents to help with their coping during the ongoing pandemic including a monthly Stewardship Meeting designed to provide a safe space to discuss their own issues.
+We also provide several resources to our residents to help with their coping including a monthly Stewardship Meeting designed to provide a safe space to discuss their own issues.
 We provide departmental resources to residents to help with coping such as https://psychiatry.uw.edu/clinical-care-consultation/covid-19-resources-for-mental-well-being/.

 Information regarding UW Policies on COVID